dev-academy-programme/student-prep/prep-curriculum/core-neuro-growth-mindset.md

 Record your answers in your prep learning journal

 1. __Research Neuroplasticity__
-    - Discuss how understanding the principals of neuroplasticity benefits people
+    - Discuss how understanding the principles of neuroplasticity benefits people
-    - Discuss how you might engage with the principals of neuroplasticity for your own benefit
+    - Discuss how you might engage with the principles of neuroplasticity for your own benefit
     - What are some of the ways to increase your neuroplasticity
     - Link to a resource that you found particularly useful or engaging.